Electrician

 You could also work on renewable technology, such as wind turbines, 'smart' heating systems and photovoltaic systems that produce solar power.

-• Fit and repair electrical circuits and wiring
+fitting and repairing electrical circuits and wiring

-• Follow technical drawings, building plans and wiring diagrams
+following technical drawings, building plans and wiring diagrams

-• Find and fix faults in the systems
+finding and fixing faults in systems

 You’d need to understand the importance of safety regulations and work carefully and methodically.
 You might work outdoors, sometimes in bad weather.
 You might need to work high up or in small confined spaces.

-You could specialise in an electrotechnical role such as:
+You could specialise in an electrotechnical role, such as:

-• Installation electrician - you’d install power systems, lighting, fire protection, security and data-network systems in all types of buildings
+installation electrician - you’d install power systems, lighting, fire protection, security and data-network systems in all types of buildings

-• Maintenance electrician - you would check systems regularly to make sure that they work efficiently and safely
+maintenance electrician - you would check systems regularly to make sure that they work efficiently and safely

-• Electrotechnical panel builder - you would build and install the control panels that people use to operate the electrical systems inside buildings
+electrotechnical panel builder - you would build and install the control panels that people use to operate the electrical systems inside buildings

-• Machine repair and rewind electrician - you’d make sure electrical motors and other machinery like transformers work properly
+machine repair and rewind electrician - you’d make sure electrical motors and other machinery like transformers work properly

-• Highway systems electrician - you’d install and maintain street lights and traffic management systems which give signals to people using roads and motorways
+highway systems electrician - you’d install and maintain street lights and traffic management systems which give signals to people using roads and motorways

-• Installing renewable technologies such as PV Systems
+installing renewable technologies such as PV Systems

 You could work in all kinds of places including homes, offices, shops and sports stadiums.
 You may also supervise a team of people.